 Repot annually and/or prune the roots and branches to keep it to a manageable size.
 The plant will start to die off when it outgrows its pot, which means you can keep pruning and/or propagate so you have a new plant ready to go when the main one gets too large and starts to decline in its confined space.

-Light, soil, water, humidity, and fertilizer needs are the same as that of a fiddle leaf fig. To propagate, simply take a cutting with a node, dip in rooting hormone, and plant in fresh soil.
+Light, soil, water, humidity, and fertilizer needs are the same as that of a fiddle leaf fig. To propagate, simply take a cutting with a node, dip in a rooting hormone like Houseplant Propagation Promoter, and plant in fresh soil.
+(To read our Fiddle Leaf Fig Propagation Tips, click here and scroll down a bit.)

 Fig tree houseplants are similar